Electroencephalogram (EEG)

 In addition, the EEG can be used to ascertain the overall electrical activity of the brain (for instance, to evaluate trauma, drug intoxication, or the extent of brain damage in comatose patients).
 During brain surgery, the EEG may also be used to monitor blood flow in the brain.

-What are the risks associated with an EEG?
+What are the risks associated with an Electroencephalogram (EEG) ?

-The EEG has been used for decades and is considered a safe technique.
+The electroencephalogram (EEG) has been used for decades and is considered a safe technique.
 The test does not induce discomfort.
 The electrodes are used to detect activity.
 They do not affect the senses.
 Additionally, there is no danger of electrical shock.

 Rarely an EEG can induce seizures in individuals with a seizure disorder.
 The test may involve flashing lights and deep respiration.

-Depending on your specific medical condition, additional risks may be present.
+Additional risks may be present depending on your specific medical condition.
 Before the procedure, discuss any concerns with your healthcare provider.

 Certain factors or conditions may interfere with the accuracy of an EEG reading.
 These consist of: